AMANKANOJIYA/HacktoberFest2021/README.md

 - Step 2: Register to Hacktoberfest.<br>
   (_Those Who have already Registered in can move to the next step_) https://hacktoberfest.digitalocean.com/
 - Step 3: Contribute to Any Four repositories or any others repositories you like.
 Check instructions to contribute in each repository.
 It's hard.
-It's always hard the first time you do something.
+It's always hard for the first time you do something.
 Especially when you are collaborating, making mistakes …
     *_You can Get all The Topics [Here](https://github.com/topics/hacktoberfest)_*

 - Step 4: Check your progress from [Hacktoberfest](https://hacktoberfest.digitalocean.com/) Website after Logging In.

-- Step 5: After success on ( 31 Oct ).
-After a few days, you will receive a mail from Digital ocean asking for a shipping address via email.
+- Step 5: Few days after the end of the program (31 Oct), you will receive an e-mail from Digital Ocean asking for shipping details.

 - Step 6: Wait for that awesome Hacktoberfest t-shirt from Github & Digital Ocean.